 Barclays spurred this week’s interest rate change by tweaking its offer on the Carnival World MasterCard.
 The bank increased the bottom end of the card’s APR range from 10.74 percent to 13.99 percent, prompting the national average to rise.

 Barclays also decreased the top end of the Carnival World MasterCard’s APR range from 21.74 percent to 20.99 percent.
 However, because CreditCards.com only considers the lowest possible APR when calculating rates, this decrease did not affect the national average.

 Barclays spokesman Kevin Sullivan confirmed the change, but did not respond to a request for comment.

-Experts say that rates may be getting higher, especially on rewards credit cards, but in exchange, the perks are getting better.
-"The APR rates are getting higher and the rewards are also getting higher as well," says Roy Persson of the market research firm Synovate.
+Experts say that rates may be getting higher, especially on the best rewards credit cards, but in exchange, the perks are getting better.
+“The APR rates are getting higher and the rewards are also getting higher as well,” says Roy Persson of the market research firm Synovate.

 For example, according to Persson, issuers have begun ramping up sign-up bonuses as they compete for new cardholders.
 That includes offering higher cash-back amounts, more bonus points and extra perks, such as airline credits on standard rewards cards.